Bannerless (Bannerless Saga #1) by Carrie Vaughn

 I found this picture of Earth after the Fall thought-provoking.
 It’s a cautionary tale about humanity’s folly, and a timely one.
 But the plot is is weak, and the characters who play large roles in the story are not fully fleshed out.
 Carrie Vaughn gets high marks for a fertile imagination, much lower for storytelling.

 For a list of SF novels I’ve enjoyed a lot more, go to My 27 favorite science fiction novels.
 If you fancy looking on the dark side, you might like to check out My 6 favorite dystopian novels and 24 compelling dystopian novels in series.
+Also, this book is just one of the 42 dystopian novels reviewed on this site.
 And in my new book, Hell on Earth: What we can learn from dystopian fiction, I review 62 dystopian novels.